HGlass07/HGlass07/README.md

 **About me**
 -
 Hello, my name is Henry.
-I am currently learning everything i can abut coding, with a view to develop a career in tech.
+I am currently learning everything i can about coding, with a view to develop a career in tech.
 I am also interested in science and technology in general, especially biosciences.

 :technologist: Most recently I have completed HyperiondDev's data science bootcamp, the contents of which can be found [here](https://www.hyperiondev.com/portfolio/151647/)